jessebrown8895/league-app/README.md

 ## Installation

-Download th repo from git hub, run bundle install to install the all of the gems, then run bundle exec rake server to run the program.
+Fork and clone the repo from git hub, run bundle install to install the all of the gems, then run bundle exec rake server to run the program.

 ## link to the front-end